owings1/pytableaux/README.md

 docker run -p 8080:8080 owings1/pytableaux:latest
 ```

-The web UI should then be available on port 8080, e.g. `http://localhost:8080`.
+The web UI will then be available on port 8080, e.g. `http://localhost:8080`.

 ## Documentation